-Simply put; you don’t need a managed staffing program if the following aspects of your contingent labor program are accounted for.
+Simply stated: chances are you don’t need a managed staffing program if all of the following aspects of your contingent labor program are accounted for.

 Additionally, today's workforce composition is changing.
 The demand for more freelance, temporary and contracted workers stems from a shift in employee preferences (consistently due to work life balance) and the need for the organization to have a more flexible workforce.

-Furthermore, this article by Monster accurately describes why more and more companies are outsourcing their temporary employment programs.
-We’ve highlighted the more popular reasons here.
+Furthermore, this Monster article accurately describes why more and more companies are outsourcing their temporary employment programs.
+Some of the most common reasons we've seen include:

-- Client expectations rise as VMS and MSP models evolve
+- Client expectations continue to rise as VMS and MSP capabilities evolve and become more sophisticated

 At the end of the day, someone in your organization is responsible (or will be) for temporary staffing.
 What was never a relaxed process is now becoming even more of a test due the rise of temporary labor.
 Highly regarded as the “new norm,” many organizations will need to create visibility and accountability around this unfamiliar process.

-That’s where a managed staffing solutions comes into play.
-One of the main reasons to call on a managed staffing provider is to centralize the efforts needed to hire contingent labor.
+This is where managed services comes into play.
+One of the main reasons to call on a Managed Services Provider (MSP) is to centralize the efforts needed to hire contingent labor.
 The other primary reason is to reduce the risk associated with temporary staffing.
 By not having some of these things covered you are risking increased costs, non-compliance with employment laws and damage to your employment brand.

 On the occasion where you have the chance to sit down with your leadership team or the decision maker to discuss contingent labor, here is a helpful checklist to ask that will determine whether you can self-manage contingent labor, or if it is a better business decision to outsource this function.